 When is the best time to plant your bulbs?

-The best time to plant our bulbs is around mid-August.
-Saffron bulbs planted before the end of August will begin to bloom in late October.
+- The Best time to plant our saffron bulbs is from mid-August to the end of September.
+Bulbs planted before the end of September will flower in late October / early November.

 How many saffron bulbs can I plant per m2?

 - The quantity of bulbs that you can plant per m2 depends on the bulb size.

 With bulbs of size 7/8 you can plant about 60 to 70 bulbs per m2, bulbs of size 8/9, 50 to 60 bulbs per m2 and with bulbs of size 9/10, 40 to 50 bulbs per m2.

 What does the size of your bulbs mean?